Yarr/Yarr/docs/localdb.md

   - module.serialNumber: serial number of the module
   - chipType: "FEI4B" or "RD53A"
   - chips: chips on the module
-    - chips.i.chipId: chip ID, must be "int"
+    - chips.i.chipId: chip ID written in chip config, must be "int"
     - chips.i.config: path to chip config file
     - chips.i.tx: must be "int"
     - chips.i.rx: must be "int"